jamro/desk-hud/doc/configuration.md

 To set up Google access keys for integration with Desk-HUD, follow these steps:

-1. Enable Google Cloud API:
-   - Before using Google APIs, you need to enable them in a Google Cloud project.
-In the Google Cloud console, enable the Google Tasks API.

-2. Configure the OAuth consent screen:
-   - If you're using a new Google Cloud project, configure the OAuth consent screen and add yourself as a test user.
-In the Google Cloud console, go to `Menu` > `APIs & Services` > `OAuth consent` screen.
-Select the user type, complete the app registration form, and add test users if applicable.

-3. Authorize credentials for a desktop application:
-   - To authenticate as an end user and access user data in your app, create OAuth 2.0 Client IDs.
-In the Google Cloud console, go to `Menu` > `APIs & Services` > `Credentials`.
-Click Create Credentials > OAuth client ID.
-Choose "Desktop app" as the application type, provide a name for the credential, and click Create.
-Save the downloaded JSON file as `credentials.json` in your project root directory.
+- In the Google Cloud console, go to Menu `APIs & Services` > `Credentials`.

-4. Run the `google_auth.js` script:
+- Click `Create Credentials` > `OAuth client ID`.
+- Click `Application type` > `Desktop app`.
+- In the `Name` field, type a name for the credential.
+This name is only shown in the Google Cloud console.
+- Click `Create`.
+The OAuth client created screen appears, showing your new Client ID and Client secret.
+- Click `OK`.
+The newly created credential appears under OAuth 2.0 Client IDs.
+- Save the downloaded JSON file as `credentials.json`
+- Open `OAuth consent screen` and yourself to `Test users`
 - Once you have `credentials.json`, run the `node ./google_auth.js` script.
 Follow the instructions provided to complete the authentication process.

 Detailed process of obtaining `credentials.json` is described here [here](https://developers.google.com/tasks/quickstart/nodejs)